GeNet: A Graph Neural Network-based Anti-noise Task-Oriented Semantic Communication Paradigm: GNN-Based SC Framework

 The readout component is used to aggregate the node features in the last layer to obtain the graph-level features:

-where $h_\mathcal{G}$ is the graph-level features, $L$ is the number if stacked GNN layers, and $\rho_\mathcal{G}$ is the readout function to obtain the graph-level features.
+where $\boldsymbol{h}_\mathcal{G}$ is the graph-level features, $L$ is the number of stacked GNN layers, and $\rho_\mathcal{G}$ is the readout function to obtain the graph-level features.
 The graph-level features are then used to make the final prediction.

 In our GeNet model, the encoder and decoder correspond to the message passing and readout components of the MPNN architecture, respectively.
-The encoder is used to extract the semantic information from the source data based on~\eqref{message} and~\eqref{update}, and the decoder is used to reconstruct the interested semantic information of source data for TOC based on~\eqref{readout}.
+The encoder is used to extract the semantic information from the source data based on~\eqref{message} and~\eqref{update}, and the decoder is used to reconstruct the interesting semantic information of source data for TOC based on~\eqref{readout}.

 As for the channel, we use the AWGN channel to simulate the noise in the communication.
 We add noise to node features using Algorithm~\ref{algorithm:2}.
 In this algorithm, we first compute the channel dimension and the signal power of the graph, and then we compute the noise power based on the SNR, which is defined as follows: